notluca/mpbwiki/mpbradio1.md

 ---

+## Subchannels

+MPB Radio 1 operates additional online-only subchannels for specialized audiences:

+- **MixMingle** – A nonstop stream featuring the best of DJ sets aired on the main station and exclusive mixes from guest performers.
+- **Classics** – Focuses on the greatest hits of the 1990s, 2000s, and 2010s, blending nostalgia with rhythmic favorites from three decades.

+---

 ## Technology

 MPB Radio 1 uses professional-grade audio processing to maintain high-quality broadcast standards.
 The station’s main channel is powered by the **Orban Optimod 8300**, ensuring dynamic and polished output.